 [Looking to get holiday coverage for multiple clients?
 Bundle your brands into one Holiday Gift Guide MAT Release.
 Contact us to learn more.]

-Tips for writing a successful holiday MAT release
+Tips for writing a successful holiday MAT release in 2020

 1. Play to your brand’s strengths